 |2020||1 Jun||Mon||Reconciliation Day||ACT|

-Specifically, the amendments caused Aborigines to be included in the official census and extended parliament’s jurisdiction over Aboriginal peoples.
+Specifically, the amendments caused indigenous Australians to be included in the official census and extended parliament’s jurisdiction to include them.
 This was intended to be for the benefit of Australia’s indigenous population, however the results of this jurisdiction saw mixed results in the decades afterwards.